TobiFroi/Demo-of-GODS-Globally-Observable-Data-Structures/README.md

 - **Limited Reset Data Tags**: Reset Data Tags are limited to: `OnEnable`, `OnSceneLoaded`, `OnSceneLoadedAdditive`, and `OnSceneUnloaded` only.
 - **SaveSlots**: SaveSlot features are limited to 10 data entries, with no encryption or screenshots available.
 - **GODS Binders**: Lerp functionality in GODS Binders is disabled in this version.
+- **Quality of Life**: Missing some QoL features like automatic variable naming
 - **Icons**: Default ScriptableObject icons are used for SaveSlots, Variables, Lists, and other elements.

 For full functionality, please consider purchasing the full version.
 Get it here: [GODS](https://assetstore.unity.com/packages/slug/294571)